To shine chrome sink fixtures that have a lime buildup, use a paste made of 2 tablespoons salt and 1 teaspoon white distilled vinegar.

 Get rid of mildew, dust, and stale odors by wiping down walls with undiluted white distilled vinegar on a cloth or a sponge mop.

 Clean woodwork and walls with a mixture of 1 cup white distilled vinegar, 1 cup baking soda, 1/2 cup ammonia and 1 gallon warm water.
 Wipe on with a sponge or damp—not wet—towel.
+DO NOT use with waxed wood.
+It can ruin the finish and leave a cloudy mark

 Clean wood paneling with a solution of 1/4 cup olive oil, 1/2 cup white distilled vinegar, and 2 cups warm water.
 Wipe on with a soft cloth.
+DO NOT use with waxed wood.
+It can ruin the finish and leave a cloudy mark

 Remove wallpaper easily by using a paint roller to wet the surface very thoroughly with a solution of equal parts white distilled vinegar and hot water.
 Or spray on until saturated.